uwdata/flechette/docs/api/table.md

 <hr/><a id="at" href="#at">#</a>
 Table.<b>at</b>(<i>index</i>)

 Return a row object for the given *index*.
+The type of object (standard object or row proxy object) is determined by the table `useProxy` constructor argument.

 * *index* (`number`): The row index.